Oscar6/genai-petdnai/README.md

 The prompt is tuned to identify the dog breed submitted by the user.

-Google multimodal model docs: [https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/overview#get-started](Get Started here)
+Google multimodal model docs: [Get Started here](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/overview#get-started)